 I don't want checksums of ISOs in general - it's pretty expensive and it would only be a measure to debug NFS implementations.
 We can potentionally add a workers.ini setting, but not on high prio

-#14 Updated by rpalethorpe about 1 month ago
+#14 Updated by rpalethorpe over 1 year ago

 This would be very helpful in determining where problems happen:

 Basically the following could be done: